 P.T.O.
 II is the sequel to KOEI's P.T.O.
-(Pacific Theatre of Operations, which never came out for the PC) and is a much improved and better game then the first one.
+(Pacific Theatre of Operations, which never came out for the PC) and is a much improved and better game than the first one.
 One of KOEI's last PC games, this game is one of the most realisitic and yet fun to play strategy/simulation games of the Pacific War between the United States and Japan.
-This game is also available on the Super Nintendo and Saturn, and perhaps I am a bit biased, having owned the SNES port since the game came out, but this version is inferior to those available for consoles.
-However, it's not the game's fault, as you'll see if you read on...... |
+It's also available on the Super Nintendo and Saturn, and perhaps I am a bit biased, having owned the SNES port since the game came out, but this version is inferior to the console ones.
+However, it's not the game's fault, as you'll see if you read on... |

 At the end of each month, there is a request for you to attend a monthly conference.
 This part of the game works like a card game, where you, the ruler of your nation, the commander of the Army, the civilian in charge of foreign relations, and the civilian in charge of the treasury, decide how to conduct the war.
 The number of cards each person has is dependent on their success in the war overall and their prestige.
-Things decided in these monthly conferences include how to spend the countrys budget, what the next month's military objectives should be, how many divisions of troops to raise and where to send them, and diplomatic initiatives with other nations.
+Things decided in these monthly conferences include how to spend the country's budget, what the next month's military objectives should be, how many divisions of troops to raise and where to send them, and diplomatic initiatives with other nations.
 The cards you get are random, and allow you to do things such as propose your own plan, try to convince somebody else to back yours, or refuse someone else's proposal.
 When time runs out, the ruler calls for a vote, and the proposal with the most votes is accepted.
 Then the next month starts.

-The realism of the game is very good, with realistic pictures of the civilian and military personnel (President Roosevelt LOOKS like him), exact breakdowns and specs on all the ships, planes, and tanks used in the game, and results that match what may have happened historically (for example, American submarines will have many duds hitting other ships until they get the improved torpeados!).
+The realism of the game is very good, with realistic pictures of the civilian and military personnel (President Roosevelt LOOKS like himself), exact breakdowns and specs on all the ships, planes, and tanks used in the game, and results that match what may have happened historically (for example, American submarines will have many duds hitting other ships until they get the improved torpedos!).
 Some of the campaigns are not historical, but this also allows you to do a wonderfull 'what if' game if things had turned out differently.
 The computer AI is good, and you have the ability to tweak the difficulty settings in exact detail.
 Plus being able to design your own ships as you get improved technology is wonderful, and you will find yourself busy every day coordinating your forces to defend or attack and hoping you can catch the enemy off guard.
 If you ever wanted to command a fleet of Shinano Class Japanese carriers, or Montanta Class American super battleships, here is your chance!

 Reviewed by: SoulBlazer